-Join Gini von Courter for an in-depth discussion in this video Box folder structure: The essentials, part of Up and Running with Box Administration.
+Join Gini von Courter for an in-depth discussion in this video Box folder structure: The essentials, part of Learning Box Administration.

 - Before you begin creating a Folder Structure, you need to decide what type of Folder Structure you want to create.
 Broadly speaking, there are two types of Folder Structures, Closed and Open.
 Let's talk first about a Closed Folder Structure.
 In a Closed Folder Structure, the top level or root folder or folders are owned by the admins.
 If you're the admin this is your folder and that means you get to set hierarchy where only you have the ability to add folders at the top level.